-When determining whether a student needs counseling as a related service, several factors may be considered.
-A student who is distressed about his/her team is charged with determining whether the student's level of need requires a goal(s) in the IEP or the need can be appropriately addressed through providing psychological counseling as a related service.
+More intensive services, such as group or individual psychological counseling, may warrant the development of student-specific IEP goals and objectives.
+The IEP team is charged with determining whether the student's level of need requires a goal(s) in the IEP or the need can be appropriately addressed through providing psychological counseling as a related service.
 If the IEP team determines a specific goal(s) is not warranted, the team is required to document the location and the frequency of the related service to be provided.
 Location refers to where the student will be receiving the related service.
 Frequency refers to how often the student will be receiving the related service.
 Documentation of frequency using vague terms such as "As needed" is not sufficient.
 The projected beginning date and the anticipated duration of the related service must be listed.
 Duration refers to the anticipated ending date for the service.